nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 |ns3| offers users a choice between two physical layer models, with a
 base interface defined in the ``ns3::WifiPhy`` class.
-The YansWifiPhy class has been the only physical layer model until recently; the model implemented there is described in a paper entitled `Yet Another Network Simulator <https://dl.acm.org/doi/pdf/10.1145/1190455.1190467?download=true>`_ The acronym *Yans* derives from this paper title.
-The SpectrumWifiPhy class is an alternative implementation based on the Spectrum framework used for other |ns3| wireless models.
+The YansWifiPhy class implements a simple physical layer model, which is described in a paper entitled
+`Yet Another Network Simulator <https://dl.acm.org/doi/pdf/10.1145/1190455.1190467?download=true>`_ The acronym *Yans* derives from this paper title.
+The SpectrumWifiPhy class is a more advanced implementation based on the Spectrum framework used for other |ns3| wireless models.
 Spectrum allows a fine-grained frequency decomposition of the signal, and permits scenarios to include multiple technologies coexisting on the same channel.